Menu

 Compare the cost of your fleet with an EV

-Try the Electric Vehicle Council's cost calculator to get a better understanding of the cost to own and maintain an EV compared to your current work vehicles - based on where you live and how often your drive.
+The Electric Vehicle Council have compiled useful tools and calculators to get a better understanding of the cost to own and maintain an EV compared to your current work vehicles - based on where you live and how often your drive.

 Calculate and compare running costs